 The film also offers the end message “The producers of the film wish to stress that it is the stated position of the Department of Defense and the US Air Force that a rigidly enforced system of safeguards and controls ensure that occurrences such as those depicted in the story cannot happen.”
 This makes Fail-Safe a film that ultimately opts to back away from its nightmare and leaven it with the reassurance that this is only presenting a fiction.
 Moreover, it is one where in inserting this comment, the film sides with assurance in the forces of society, that the US Government is sane and stable and would never allow such to happen.
 The disturbing thing about the Cold War is that the US Government almost did let it happen – the Cuban Missile Crisis.

 By comparison, Dr Strangelove does not see the need to back away; rather it sees the people in power as literally cartoon figures and lunatics, one where the determined realism of the film’s presentation is all the more frightening because one realizes that this is exactly what could happen.
 On the other hand, Fail-Safe raises the stark possibility but then runs away from the realism of it and says “it could never happen this way.”
-Nevertheless, Fail-Safe is compulsive viewing as an historical artefact, revealing just what a level of hair-trigger tension that US-Soviet relations and the very real possibility of nuclear war existed on during the 1960s.
+Nevertheless, Fail-Safe is compulsive viewing as an historical artifact, revealing just what a level of hair-trigger tension that US-Soviet relations and the very real possibility of nuclear war existed on during the 1960s.

 Fail-Safe is also a film that writes speeches.
 Actors tend to represent polemic points-of-view and deliver boiler face speeches rather than appear as rounded characters.
 You cannot though deny that the film marshals an interesting series of debates.
 The cast are all excellent to a man, each playing what are one-dimensional roles with complete assurance.
 Henry Fonda does a brilliant job, reflecting the intensity of decision and continued failures with a wearying weight, and a young Larry Hagman is impressively understated opposite him as the Russian interpreter.
 Walter Matthau, in stark contrast to the curmudgeonly likeable performances he was typecast in after The Odd Couple (1968), makes for an alarmingly cold and clipped character, arguing in favour of the most xenophobic response with a disturbing plausibility.
 There is an interesting scene between him and Nancy Berg as a woman he meets at a party who gets turned on by the idea of nuclear war.